-

 The UNDP retention period for accounting records is at least seven years after the date of the transaction (payment, recording date etc.).
 Hence, accounting records related to the programme should be retained for at least seven years.

 However, the Global Fund has a right to request in writing to the UNDP Headquarters that a document is retained for a longer period in order to resolve any claims.
-In such a case, the UNDP Global Fund/Health Implementation Support Team will provide guidance to the Country Office (CO) on record retention.
+In such a case, the UNDP Global Fund Partnership and Health Systems Team (GFPHST) will provide guidance to the Country Office (CO) on record retention.

 A similar obligation is conferred on Sub-recipients (SRs).
 Each SR must keep accurate and current books and records, in addition to other documents regarding all expenditures incurred with UNDP funds, reflecting that all such expenditures are in accordance with the agreed work plan.
 The SR must maintain supporting documentation for each disbursement, including original invoices, bills and receipts.